ProcessMPUT/processm/docs/configuration.md

 The same properties can be loaded from the environment variables, however, due to the [limitations of the operating systems](https://pubs.opengroup.org/onlinepubs/9799919799/basedefs/V1_chap08.html#tag_08) all letters in keys must be converted to uppercase and dots replaced with underscores `_`.
-For instance of database connection string, the valid setting in `config.properties` is given by line:
+For instance of a database connection string, a valid setting in `config.properties` may be given by line:

 ```properties
 processm.core.persistence.connection.URL=jdbc:postgresql://host:port/database?user=user&password=password